pkur3k/Principal-Component-Analysis-of-Equity-Returns/README.md

 # Principal-Component-Analysis-of-Equity-Returns
-Application of the PCA on the stock market return covariance matrix to construct eigen-portfolios
+Application of the PCA on the stock market return covariance matrix and construction of the eigen-portfolios.